AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/tabs/index.md

 <Variant platform="ios" task="add" repeat="7"/>

-1. To add the Media For Edge Network extension and its dependencies to your project, add the following pods to your `Podfile`:
+1. To add the Media for Edge Network extension and its dependencies to your project, add the following pods to your `Podfile`:

 ```ruby
 pod 'AEPCore'